loda-lang/loda-cpp/README.md

 Options:
-  -t <number>          Number of sequence terms (default: 8) -b                   Print result in b-file format from offset 0 -B <number>          Print result in b-file format from a custom offset -o <string>          Export format (formula,loda,pari-function,pari-vector) -d                   Export with dependencies to other programs -s                   Evaluate program to number of execution steps
+  -t <number>          Number of sequence terms (default: 8) -b                   Print result in the OEIS b-file format -o <string>          Export format (formula,loda,pari-function,pari-vector) -d                   Export with dependencies to other programs -s                   Evaluate program to number of execution steps